kwonsungja/Myproject/README.md

 - limited personalization features
 - dependence on internet or device availability

-The app currently focuses mainly on vocabulary and reading support rather than all language skills.
+The app currently focuses mainly on vocabulary, reading, and listening support rather than all language skills.

 ---

-# 7. Future Development
+# 7. 🚀 Future Development

 Future improvements may include:
 - adaptive difficulty levels
 - learner progress analytics
 - AI-generated quizzes
-- TTS pronunciation support
+- advanced TTS pronunciation support
 - speed reading activities
-- reading passage integration
+- expanded reading passage integration
 - personalized review systems
 - teacher dashboard functions
+- speaking and shadowing activities

 The app can continue evolving into a more comprehensive classroom-based English learning platform.

 ---

 # 🌟 Educational Significance

 This project demonstrates how teachers can move beyond ready-made digital tools and create customized, context-sensitive learning applications that fit learners’ needs and classroom goals.

 The project emphasizes: